CHORUS-TRE/chorus-install/README.md

     ```

     > **_NOTE:_**
-    > The applications' sync status might be in an unkown state for a few minutes because ArgoCD fails to connect to the Harbor Helm registry.
+    > The applications' sync status might be in an unknown state for a few minutes because ArgoCD fails to connect to the Harbor Helm registry.
     > This is caused by the fact that Harbor initially serves an invalid certificate, and it takes some time for the correct certificate to be provisioned.
     > Also, you might be hitting Let's Encrypt rate limit if you've reinstalled the services too many times lately.